abrozzi/micRobio/README.md

 Git and Rstudio build-package installation and configuration:
 ---

-1 - Create by Rstudio a project to build a package:
+1 - Create by RStudio a project to build a package:

 > ~/ab/mypack